 (3) If you use our offer, we will save your data required to fulfill the contract, including information on the method of payment, until you finally delete your access.
 The legal basis here is Article 9 (1) (b) GDPR.
-Furthermore, we save the voluntary data you provide for the time you are using the software, unless you delete it beforehand.
+Furthermore, we save the data you provide voluntarily for the duration of your use of the software, unless you delete it beforehand.
 You can manage and change all information in the protected customer area.
 The legal basis is Article 6, Paragraph 1, Sentence 1, Letter f of the GDPR.

 (4) If you use the LMS as an employee of a company, this may be due to the legal obligation of your employer to train his employees and the legitimate interest in a technically smooth processing of his interest in the submitted and exercised business enterprise.
-(Art.
-15 GrCh.)
-Acc.
-Art.
-6 para.
-1 lit.f GDPR.
+(Article 15 GrCh.) in accordance with Art.
+6 (1) lit.f GDPR.